Derek Chauvin Bio | Wiki

 Floyd’s family led by his two brothers, a sister, and cousins retained renowned human rights lawyer Ben Crump.
 They wanted murder charges preferred against the four officers, Chauvin, Thomas Lane, Tou Thao, and J. Alexander Kueng, involved in the death of their kin.

 The trial began on March 8, 2021, and concluded with final submissions from parties on April 19, 2021.
 The jury of 12, half white and half people of color retired for deliberations.
 The verdict is expected when the jury concludes their deliberations.

 Derek Chauvin Age

-Chauvin is married to his wife Kellie Chauvin.
-She is a radiologist in a Hennepin County emergency room.
-She was born in Laos before migrating to the United States.
+Chauvin was married to his wife Kellie Chauvin in 2010.
+She is a former radiologist in a Hennepin County emergency room.
+Kellie also competed in the 2018 Miss Minnesota beauty pageant.
+She was born in Laos, Vietnam, before migrating to the United States.

 Derek Chauvin Record

 Since the incident in which he is accused of killing George Floyd on May 25, 2020, it has surfaced that Chauvin has been involved in other incidences in the past.